nhscc/problem-statements/2021/ghostmeme/ghostmeme-part-1.md

 - Show some sort of timestamp describing when they were created
 - Are usually displayed in descending creation order (i.e. newest first)

-Users can "create" or "upload" memes in this view and others by providing a string URL pointing to an existing image on the internet.
+Users can "create" memes in this view by providing a string URL pointing to an existing image on the internet.
 For example:

 > https://assets.entrepreneur.com/content/3x2/2000/20180703190744-rollsafe-meme.jpeg?width=700&crop=2:1